rubenhortas/rubenhortas.github.io/_posts/2023-02-10-windows_10_11_cheatsheet.md

 * `[WIN] + [TAB]` Open task list.
 * `[SHIFT] + [DEL]` Delete selected item without sending it to the trash.

+> There are many more shortcuts.
+I only put the most useful for me.
+{: .prompt-info}

 *Enjoy! ;)*